Adversarial Prediction of Radiotherapy Treatment Machine Parameters: Abstract

 \section{Abstract}

-Modern external-beam cancer radiotherapy applies prescribed radiation doses to tumor targets while minimally affecting nearby vulnerable organs-at-risk (OARs).
-Creating a clinical plan is difficult and time-consuming with no guarantee of optimality.
+Modern external beam cancer radiotherapy applies prescribed radiation doses to tumor targets while minimally affecting nearby vulnerable organs-at-risk (OARs).
+Creating a treatment plan is difficult and time-consuming with no guarantee of optimality.
 Knowledge-based planning (KBP) mitigates this uncertainty by guiding planning with probabilistic models based on populations of prior clinical-quality plans.
 We have developed a KBP-inspired planning model that predicts plans as realizations of the treatment machine parameters.
 These are tuples of linear accelerator (Linac) gantry angles, multi-leaf collimator (MLC) apertures that shape the beam, and aperture-intensity weights that can be represented graphically in a coordinate frame isomorphic with projections (beam's-eye views) of the patient's target anatomy.
-These paired data train CycleGAN networks that estimate the MLC apertures and weights for a novel patient, thereby predicting a treatment plan.
-The dosimetric properties of the predicted plans agree with clinical plans to within a few percent, and take far less time to compute.
-The predicted plans can serve as lower bounds on plan quality, and as initializations for MLC aperture shape and weight refinement.
+These paired data train conditional generative adversarial networks (cGANs) that estimate the MLC apertures and weights for a novel patient, thereby predicting a treatment plan.
+The predicted plans' OAR sparing is close to that of the clinical plans; the predicted target coverage requires refinement to match the clinical plans' quality.
+Nonetheless, the predicted plans can serve as lower bounds on plan quality, and by initializing the MLC aperture shape and weight refinement can substantially reduce the compute times for that refinement.

 \keywords{Radiotherapy \and Deep learning \and Plan prediction.}